Testing, Isolation & Health Information

 -

-If you test positive for COVID-19, PWHC medical staff will advise you of next steps and report your case to the University for you.
+If you test positive for COVID-19, PWHC medical staff will advise you of next steps.

 PWHC can file with your health insurance provider, however out-of-pocket costs are determined by your individual plan.
 Discounts may apply to uninsured patients for their COVID-19 test; however, office visit and other ancillary charges may still apply.